OVERVIEW

 RESEARCH

-Research
+Research Activities

-Security engineers don't trust what they can't verify!
 That insight drove four focus areas: giving users control, enforcing consistency, removing room for error, and making the value proposition impossible to miss.
-Here's what we found when we put those principles to the test.
+Every design decision that followed was tested against those four principles.
+The ones that couldn't defend themselves against all four went back.

 Themes